selemis/selectrix/README.md

 #### Step 2: Add FileSelector as a Dependency

-You need access to the `FileAction` interface.
+You need access to the `FileAction` and `ActionLogger` interfaces.
 Either:
 - Add the FileSelector project as a dependency
-- Copy the `FileAction.java` interface to your plugin project
+- Copy both `FileAction.java` and `ActionLogger.java` interfaces to your plugin project

 #### Step 3: Implement the FileAction Interface